-Ceuta, Melilla profile
++Ceuta, Melilla profile

 1497 - Spain conquers Melilla, a long history of attacks and siege by Muslim forces follows.

-1556 - Melilla comes under the Spanish crown.
+1556 - Melilla comes under Spanish rule.

-1580 - Ceuta comes under Spanish jurisdiction by default, after Portugal and Spain unite under one crown.

 1688 - Ceuta remains under Spanish control after the union between Portugal and Spain ends.

-1936 - Melilla is the first Spanish town to rise against the Popular Front Government at the start of the Spanish Civil War.
+1936 - Melilla is the first Spanish town where the military garrison rose against the Popular Front Government at the start of the Spanish Civil War.

 1956 - Spain retains Ceuta and Melilla after Morocco becomes independent.